|About Indications Symptoms Diagnosis Treatment Home care|

 Amputations of the tail may be complete or partial, this depends on what type of injury has occurred and the location.

 The most obvious sign of tail trauma is a limp, flaccid tail.
 Some cats may also suffer from fecal and urinary incontinence.
-Obviously, a paralysed tail will need a complete amputation, whereas damage due to frostbite would usually involve the end of the tail.
+Obviously, a paralysed tail will need a complete amputation, whereas damage due to frostbite will usually involve the end of the tail.

 If the tail has been broken, it may appear to have a kink or a complete bend in it.